oriolsubirana/oriolsubirana/content/me.md

 # About me

 Hi, my name is Oriol Subirana.
-I'm a Senior software engineer from Barcelona with more than 10 years of experience as a professional developer.
+I'm an Engineering Manager from Barcelona with more than 10 years of experience as a professional developer.
 My main experience is based in Java & Kotlin and Spring framework but I'm working also on frontend world with React and Angular.
 In addition, I'm also passionate about DevOps culture such as Automation, CI/CD, Containerization and Cloud.

 In the last years I have been facing my professional career in management and leadership.
 This allows me to help other engineers grow and lead teams in the development of new products, solutions and processes.